How You Can Use SERP Features to Boost Traffic

 Also known as position zero, these snippets always appear on the top of page one, above all organic results – but still below paid ads.
 The information is usually taken directly from a source that’s already ranking in the top five organic results on the SERP.

-Optimising for a featured snippet can be difficult, but is possible if you take certain steps, e.g. focusing on natural speech, using long-tail keywords, and building strong link authority.
-The best way of increasing your chances to appear as a featured snippet, is making sure your content is answering a question.
-This can include long-tail keywords as questions in your H2 titles, followed by a paragraph, as well as using a list or table to answer a certain question makes it easier for Google to crawl your site, and in-turn, achieve a featured snippet.
+Optimizing for a featured snippet can be difficult, but is possible if you take certain steps, e.g. focusing on natural speech, using long-tail keywords, and building strong link authority.
+The best way of increasing your chances to appear as a featured snippet is making sure your content is answering a question.
+This can include long-tail keywords as questions in your H2 titles, followed by a paragraph, as well as using a list or table to answer a certain question makes it easier for Google to crawl your site, and in turn, achieve a featured snippet.

-You can learn more about how you can achieve a featured snippet and optimise for voice search in our article and infographic.
+You can learn more about how you can achieve a featured snippet and optimize for voice search in our article and infographic.

 The local pack generally shows up when a search query has local intent.
 This feature is beneficial for local businesses, since the results depend on where the searcher is, such as “near me”, or a location they search for – e.g. city name.
 Local packs appear as a map near your location, with three results listed below.
 The map has pins, showing each result’s location, while each result has more information such as an address, business hours and ratings.

 This feature might not bring a lot of traffic to a website but is likely to bring customers to your location.
 Studies suggest that 50% of local searches on a mobile device result in either a call or visit to the business within 24 hours.
 On mobile, voice search is becoming increasingly popular, especially with local intent.
 Finally, local packs take up more space on mobile than on desktop.

 The most obvious factor influencing this feature is your location and proximity to the searcher.
 You need to make sure your Google My Business information is correct and up-to-date.
 Having a mobile-friendly website with good site structure also affects how likely you are to rank in local results.